alyssa43/RB129/Practice_Questions.md

 11. What is inheritance?

+    Inheritance in OOP and Ruby is a mechanism where a class inherits behaviors and attributes from another class.
+The class that passes on its behaviors is called the 'superclass', and the class that inherits those behaviors is called the 'subclass'.
+When defining a class to subclass another class, the subclass will have access to all of the `public` and `protected` methods and attributes of the superclass.
+This creates a hierarchical relationship between classes, where the subclass can also have additional behaviors and attributes or override existing ones from the superclass.
+A class can only subclass from one superclass.

 12. What is the difference between a superclass and a subclass?

+    A "superclass" passes all of its public and protected functionality onto the "subclass".
+The subclass will be able to reference any of that information as needed.
+Whereas, the superclass does not have access to any of the functionality within the subclass.

 13. What is a module?

+    A module is a set of behaviors and/or data that is grouped together and can be included into classes through "mixing in".
+Modules allow for the sharing of reusable code across multiple classes without using class inheritance.
+By using modules, also known as "interface inheritance", it keeps our code DRY.
+To mix a module into a class we use the `include` method invocation, and pass it the name of the module you wish to mix in as the argument.

 14. What is a mixin?

+    A mixin is when you invoke the `include` method and pass in a module as the argument, within a class.
+This allows the class to access any data and/or behaviors defined within that module.

 15. When is it good to use inheritance?

+    It is good to use inheritance when there is a hierarchical relationship between classes, or in other words, when classes have an "is-a" relationship.
+For example, if we have the classes `Animal` and `Dog`, we can say that a `Dog` "is-an" `Animal`.
+This means it makes sense for our `Dog` class to inherit from the `Animal` class.
+However, if we have two unrelated classes, like `Car` and `Fish`, there is no shared hierarchy, so inheritance would not be appropriate for these two classes.

 16. <b>In inheritance, when would it be good to override a method?</b>